ivanm11/dataflytest/doc/www/markdown/datafly_starter.md

 How to use
 ----------

-DataFly Starter should live somewhere outside of your new project folder.
-Used for development only (no need to upload to remote or install as package).
+DataFly Starter should be placed somewhere outside of your new/existing project folder.

+Starter is used for development only (no need to upload to remote or install as package).

-Current structure, contains three main components:
+Current structure, contains four components (root folders):

 ```bash
   /starter